rivor/fortnite-scrim-bot/README.md

 # Author
 Me, i made this.
 Known as chocoly, rivor, and i have other nicknames but i think this will be enough :D If you want to donate, which would be very appreciated.
-Then contact me on discord chocolate#9115 or here, on github.
+Then contact me on discord chocolate#9115 (DO NOT ADD ME FOR ANY ASSISTENT FOR THE BOT, GOOGLE IT OR MAKE A TOPIC IN ISSUES TAB) or here, on github.